Pixel Quality Control

 Each of our pixels are burned in at the factory to check for long term failure.
 These are tested at 100% through Red, Green, Blue, & then White.
 This test goes on anywhere from 5-12 hours to ensure the lowest DOA pixel count.

 Once we get a batch of pixels in, we take a few strings and we actually test them ourselves for days.
 We measure all output parameters and then we connect a voltmeter to the end to check any anomalies we may find.

 We take a few strands and dunk them in a 5 gallon bucket and test for 24 hours to ensure no water intrusion occurs.

 Each tag on the pixels are marked with a specific number for our tracking.
 Please do not cut these off.
 This voids our warranty and does not allow us to track and confirm your pixel strand.
 These tracking numbers are specific to each batch.
 If there are any major issues, we can go back to the factory with this number to check on any issues that were happening in the factory during this time.
 We can also notify customers to check this number and contact us if they are having issues where they need replacements.

 We do understand that failures still happen.
-If you have any issues or concerns please email us at firstname.lastname@example.org and we will do our best to resolve any issues you may have.
+If you have any issues or concerns please fill out the product issue report we will do our best to resolve any issues you may have.